donflopez/patch-package/README.md

 This will allow those patch files to be safely ignored when `NODE_ENV=production`.

+### Major version patches

+You can target an entire major version by renaming a patch file to include only the major number.
+For example, changing

+    package-name+1.2.3.patch

+to

+    package-name+1.patch

+will apply the patch to any installed `1.x` version of the package.

 ### Creating multiple patches for the same package

 _💡 This is an advanced feature and is not recommended unless you really, really